Wowfunhappy/electron-template/README.md

-A simple Electron wrapper that can turn websites into apps.
+A simple Electron wrapper that can turn static websites into apps.
 Place the website in /src/site.

 Uses Electron 3.1.13 to maintain compatibility with OS X 10.9 Mavericks.